kesslern/pjlnx/README.md

 `.config`

 Access to the config object loaded from `config.hjson`.
+Values can be accessed by the corresponding string key.

+### help (`addCommand`)

+Add commands to the inline help by calling `bot.addCommand(commandName, helpText)`.

 ## License